sagemath/trac_to_gh/Issue 7909.md

 # Issue 7909: Replace $MKDIR with 'mkdir' in sage-spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7909

 Original creator: drkirkby